Tools to help you write Op-Eds

 Community-supported sheltering: This new term encapsulates the future of sheltering — having communities more actively involved in the lifesaving process through comprehensive fostering, adoption and outreach programs.
 “Community-driven sheltering” may be appropriate in some situations, but not for general use.

-Dog breed discrimination: Dog breed bans and other forms of breed-discriminatory legislation force many people to give up their beloved pets.
+Dog breed restrictions: Dog breed bans and other forms of breed-specific legislation force many people to give up their beloved pets.
 In America, responsible people should be allowed to love and care for any breed of dog they choose.
 Working together, we can ensure that every loving pet—no matter the breed—receives a loving home.

 Pet-inclusive housing: Housing is second most frequently cited reason people give for surrendering a pet, so it is imperative that people have access to pet-inclusive housing.
 Many rentals and government-subsidized housing make it difficult to own a pet.
 Even properties that are “pet-friendly” might have pet weight limits, such as “no dogs over 25 pounds” or breed restrictions.
 When families are forced to choose between securing a place to live and keeping their family pets, they may see surrender as a last resort.